ClimbingAl/HqdmPatterns/docs/system/system_LM5.md

     --8<-- "systemAndComponentEaglePattern.ttl"
     ```

+??? info "Basic node-edge graph"
+    A basic node-edge graph showing some of the dependencies is shown (without installed parts).

+    --8<-- "systemAndComponentEagleExampleNodeEdgeGraph.mermaid"

 ??? info "Extended node-edge graph"
     An extended node-edge graph showing some of the additional dependencies is shown next.